AdaCore/spark2014/docs/lrm/source/packages.rst

    private package Q.Child
       with Abstract_State => (C1 with Part_Of => Q.Q1)
    is
-      -- C1 is declared in this package and so we can use -- C1 rather than Q1 provided we do not read or -- update any other parts of Q1 other than C1.
+      -- C1 rather than the ancapsulating state abstraction -- may be used in aspect specifications provided -- Q.Q1 is npt also denoted in the same aspect -- specification.

       -- Here C1 is used so Q1 cannot also be used in -- the aspect specifications of this subprogram